iamwrong/knowledge_sharing/software_documentation/README.md

 If your application reads argument from the command line (console), please use a specialized library (eg. Apache CommonsCli, Python Argparser, etc);

-These use of a library as advantage:
+It brings several advantage:
-* help you parse the input
+* Help you parse the input
-* provide description for each argument
+* Provide description for each argument
-* provide help for each argument
+* Provide help for each argument
-* it is usable from the command line
+* It is usable from the command line
-* it is checked in the code repository
+* It is checked in the code repository
-* it is always up to date
+* It documentation is always up-to-date

 :star2: Another great example of the single source of information.
 The help given by the command line will always be up to date with the source code.